ray-project/ray/doc/source/rllib/rllib-connector.rst

 This setup is useful for certain multi-agent use cases where individual observations may need to be modified based on data from other agents.
-This can also be useful if users need to construct meta-observation, e.g., build a graph as input to the policy from individual agent observations.
+This can also be useful if users who need to construct meta-observations, e.g., build a graph as input to the policy from individual agent observations.

-Another thing to note is the dotted line in the above diagram.
-Although they are not transformed by agent connectors, outputs from a policy is feeded back into agent connectors through the ``on_policy_output`` API.
-This is necessary because action and state outputs from this round of policy run may need to be buffered and build into input data for subsequent policy calls (e.g., recurrent or attention networks).
+Agent connectors also provide a way for recording the output of the policy at the current time step (prior to transformation via action connectors) to be later used for inference in the next time step.
+This is shown as the dashed arrow in the above diagram and is done through the ``on_policy_output`` API call.
+This is useful for recurrent policies, where the state output of the policy at the current time step needs to be fed in as the input for the next time step.
+Other use-cases include using attention networks and auto-regressive models as policies.

 ``Action connector`` has a simpler API, which operates on individual actions: